ActivityWatch/activitywatch/scripts/tests/query_parity/README.md

 ```

 A case that one fix flips gets that key.
 A case only the combination flips gets
-the keys whose removal breaks it again.
-A case that still fails with every fix
+the keys whose removal breaks it again, which is only inferred until a
+`<KEY>+<KEY>.txt` run confirms it (the script says how many are unverified).
+A
-keeps only keys that have no fix yet, since any other causes are masked until then.
+case that still fails with every fix keeps only keys that have no fix yet, since
+any other causes are masked until then. `--write` refuses when the runs can't
+attribute a case, or when a result file is missing.